opensearch-project/project-website/_community_members/arthurbr11.md

 redirect_from: '/authors/arthurbr11/'
 ---

-**Arthur Bresnu** is an MLE intern at Hugging Face 🤗 working on sentence transformers.
+**Arthur Bresnu** is an MLE intern at Hugging Face 🤗 working on Sentence Transformers.